hexabyte23/QuarkTx/Doc/radio.md

 	Ready
 	>

-The booting section show a line started with **e-**, that means an error is raised.
-(See [**Error messages**](#error-pane) pane for details).
+The booting section show a line started with **e-**, that means an error is raised during booting.
+(See [**Error messages**](#error-pane) pane for errors detail).

-In our case **e-edic** means EEPROM data is corrupted.
-It's quite regular as we never write setting in EEPROM memory.
+This '**e-edic**' error can occurs in 2 cases : You really have an EEPROM data corruption or this is the first time ever you start QuartTx.
+To clean this error we must calibrate all sensors connected.

+### First calibration

-The first command you must execute is sensors calibration, to setup limits of all sensors curces. to do so, make sure first that all sensors are connected to the board, then execute toggle command `c`.
+Sensors calibration would  setup limits of all sensors curces. to do so, make sure first that all sensors are connected to the board (as discribe on electric diagram), then execute toggle command `c`.
 This command make you enter in the calibration mode and you must execute `c` command again to exit from this mode.

-In calibration mode you will see
+In calibration mode you will see real time datas moving like that:

 	{381	627}	{393	631}	{389	635}	{385	627}	{0	1}	{0	1}	{0	1}
 	{381	627}	{393	631}	{389	635}	{385	627}	{0	1}	{0	1}	{0	1}
 	{381	627}	{393	631}	{389	635}	{385	627}	{0	1}	{0	1}	{0	1}

-Each pair of data inside {} are the minimal and the maximum limit value of a given sensor.
+Each pair of numeric data inside {} are the minimal and the maximum limit value (range 0 to 1023) of a given sensor.
 In that example, sensor 0 minimum limit is 381 and maximum is 627, sensor 1 minimum limit is 393 and maximum is 631, and so on ...

-To calibrate sensors, you must move all sensors physically from minimum curce to maximum curce until min/max of each sensors become stable to a unique value. (do not forget mechanical trims on old gimbals and mechanical switches)
+To calibrate sensors, you must move all sensors physically from their minimum curce to their maximum curce until min/max of each sensors become stable to a unique value. (do not forget mechanical trims on old gimbals and mechanical switches).

+***Warning***: Make sure to reach sensor real limits to prevent any limit boundary overflow during your fligth that should cause a crash !

+When its done, you can exit calibrate mode (by execute `c` again).

+Its now time to save to EEPROM your settings by executing `v` command.
+You can check that operation succeed to press the hardware reset button on the board.
+The e-edic error is now supposed to disappear during booting sequence otherwise you have a real EEPROM data corruption problem.

-22 commands (for v 0.1.0) are available (check [**Commands**](#commands-pane) pane for details).
+You can now use one of the 22 commands (for v 0.1.0) available (check [**Commands**](#commands-pane) pane for details).

+Have fun.

-### <a name"commands-pane"></a> Commands
+## <a name"commands-pane"></a> Commands

 All commands in QuarkTx are only one character long.
 They can  have some optionnal setting marked by [].